asyncgui/asyncgui/README.md

 ## How to use

 Despite its name, `asyncgui` has nothing to do with gui.
-You can build an async/await-based api on top of any kind of callback-based api.
+You can wrap any kind of callback-based api in it.
-The simplest example of it would be [sched](https://docs.python.org/3/library/sched.html), whose the whole feature is timer.
+The simplest example of it would be [sched](https://docs.python.org/3/library/sched.html), whose the whole feature is a timer.
-You can wrap it with just few lines of code:
+All you need is just few lines of code:

 ```python
 import types